stu17682/design-patterns/IntroAndPrinciples.md

 Intro
 -----
 Welcome along!
 Thanks for checking this out.
-Firstly, a few points 1) before I go near any code, I’ll be describing the thinking behind all this.
+Firstly, a few points:

+1. Before I go near any code, I’ll be describing the thinking behind all this.
 Do read through it all properly.
-2)  The code will be on the Java tip.
+2. The code will be on the Java tip.
 I’ve coded substantially in C++ too but there is no support for, say, interfaces.
 So, it hard to port all these design patterns exactly from language to language with ease.
-2) a nice book is “Java Design Patterns Essentials” by Tony Bevis.
+3. A nice book is “Java Design Patterns Essentials” by Tony Bevis.
 Go look that up later.
-3) At the start, design patterns are not easy.
+4. At the start, design patterns are not easy.
 You can’t learn it properly in a week.
 The whole thing is very abstract and you need a certain way of thinking and visualising problems.
 Especially if you have been taught a certain way up until now.
 But stick with it, as when then penny drops you will feel great, I promise!

-4) Design patterns do not solve the world’s problems, there is criticism of them out there.
+Design patterns do not solve the world’s problems, there is criticism of them out there.
 You should read that too for a balanced view.
+And I have to presume you already have some Java and OO understanding.

 The Basis of Patterns, Polymorphism and Bindings
 -----------------------------------------------